dracaruss/Apache-EC2-Server-Setup/README.md

 ![2 install the aws cli](https://github.com/user-attachments/assets/8d6b8c7c-8ba1-4d73-a0bf-baaa1086d85b)

-Next was to configure the AWS CLi with the credentials and details for the connection.
+Next was to configure the AWS CLI with the credentials and details for the connection.
+Log into the console, go to the user you want to use and get your access key and secret.
+I used an admin user since I want to do such a wide range of things with terraform.

 	aws configure

-And also to verify the CLi connection is up and running and good to go.
+And also to verify the CLI connection is up and running and good to go.

 	aws sts get-caller-identity

-Now to install VSCode for linux.
+Now to install VSCode for Linux.
 First download the package from the website:

 	https://code.visualstudio.com/download